General Meetings

 You can join this group by sending your email address to Barbara Alfinito at barbsgetaway@aol.com.
 Information on future activities will be emailed to you.
 And feel free to send suggestions concerning local activities and events that might be of interest.
 We also are looking for someone to share the work involved in coordinating this group.
 Please email Barbara if you are interested.

-Satellite Groups
+Interest Groups

 (Y's Women Members Only)

-NOTE: Please remember that all Y’s Women who participate in meetings held at the Westport Center for Senior Activities must be registered with the Center and check in before each meeting.
+NOTE: Please remember that all Y’s Women who participate in meetings held at the Westport Center for Senior Activities must be registered with the Center and check in before each meeting

 If you wish to be added to the email list for future events, please contact Margaret Mitchell at 255-9094 or margaret06824@yahoo.com.

-- Tai Ji (in person): Meets weekly on Wednesdays from 9:30 -10:30 am at the Saugatuck Congregational Church, 245 Post Road East, Westport, room 109.
+Tai Ji: Instructor Ruby Shih is an experienced long-time Tai Ji / Qi Gong and Meditation teacher and a founder of a Tai Ji School in Manhattan (Nanlaoshu.org).
+She offers a Tai Ji class that meets weekly on Wednesdays from 9:30 to 10:30 am at the Saugatuck Congregational Church, 245 Post Road East, Westport, Room 109.
 The class focuses on breath and slow movement for relaxation, grounding, and balance to enhance our physical and mental well-being.
 A fee of $10 per session is used to offset rental and insurance costs.
+If you’re interested, please contact Ruby at Rubypalace88@gmail.com or 917-816-6661.

 CARPOOL & GO!